charles-uno/Bloodlines/03_creating_player_characters.md

 > their possessions until he is – inevitably – discovered and run out of town
 > again.
 He is currently traveling disguised as a priest and apothecary, ready to dispense his particular brand of aid to those in need.

-Father Liam takes +2 to his Halfling bloodline to account for his deceptive nature and his penchant for false identities.
+Father Liam takes +3 to his Halfling bloodline to account for his deceptive nature and his penchant for false identities.
 He also takes +1 to his Goblin bloodline – he was once a street-wise scoundrel, after all.
-In exchange, he takes -3 to his Dwarf bloodline.
-Father Liam has never done an honest day of work in his life!
+In exchange, he takes -1 to his Elf bloodline and -3 to his Dwarf bloodline.
+His intelligence is more social than academic, and he has never done an honest day of work in his life!

-(Do PCs start with a spell? -Charles)

 ## Example PC: Galadhel